Herve-2476/variable-data_for_Scribus/README.md

-The aim of this project is to create Pdf files or variable images.
+The aim of this project is to create variable Pdf files or variable images.
 The programming language is Python, and the professional-quality files (with spot color and overprint management) are generated using Scribus.
 Once the files have been generated, we'll use the online VariableData application (https://variable-data.graphics) to generate a Pdf file ready for printing.

 Tested with win11 and ubuntu 22.04.1 LTS